Frequently Asked Questions

 Lodging and Tourism Information

 The Lee County Visitor & Convention Bureau can provide you with information for many local lodging options.
 Whether you'd like to stay near the airport or stay on one of our sunny beaches, they can point you in the right direction.
 Click here to get started!
-Additionally, you may find hotel courtesy phones in the baggage claim level of the terminal.
-Many offer shuttle service, as well.
-Just select your preferred hotel and you will connect instantly.

 The Lee County Visitor & Convention Bureau staffs information at kiosks at various locations in the terminal, where maps and literature are also available.
 For other information, visit the following websites: